 Need your earbuds to stay put while working out?
 Let’s take a look at the Bose SoundSport Wireless.
 I was initially surprised by how large the earbuds are and was expecting their size to be problematic.
 Thankfull,y I was quickly proven wrong as the StayHear+ ear tips really did help to keep the SoundSport in place.
 If you generally have trouble with specialized ear tips like this, it’s worth looking at some of the other options on this list.
 However, if they do work for you, they’re ideal and won’t fly out with an eager head shake.

 Bose Soundsport WirelessFull Review

-We’ll be keeping this list updated as new options come out so feel free to let us know what your favorite headphones are to take with you to the gym.
-If we missed a couple of good ones let us know in the comments and we’ll be sure to add them in the future.
+We’ll be keeping this list updated as new options come out so feel free to let us know what your favorite headphones are for the gym.
+If we missed a couple of good ones let us know in the comments.
+We’ll be sure to add them in the future.